Frequently Asked Questions

 Some common examples include taking the sample too deep, combining different types of soil – like sandy areas with clay areas, or red clay combined with yellow clay – into one composite sample, or applying materials such as lime to the soil without keeping a record of how much and when it was applied.
 It generally takes three years for lime to completely break down and there is no way of telling what will be the actual effects without that information.

 When to Take Samples

 If you take samples in the spring we recommend taking them before you fertilize your soil.
 If you have fertilized already then wait for at least 2 good rains / irrigations or 30 days, whichever is longest.
-Also consider the next two points before taking more samples.
-That is because any recent applications of nitrogen (generally within the last 30 days), or moderate to large amounts of sulfur (generally 60 – 180 days) can skew the test results making it appear there is less calcium and magnesium in the soil than is actually the case.
-That may then show a false need for lime that is not really needed and likely should not be added.
+Also consider the following before taking more samples, any recent applications of nitrogen (generally within the last 30 days) or moderate to large amounts of sulfur (generally 60 – 180 days) can skew the test results making it appear there is less calcium and magnesium in the soil than is actually the case.
+That may then show a false need for lime and it likely should not be added.

 Be sure to fill out a soil submission form.
 If you need results quickly, once you have checked with us as to how long a recommendation from us will take, and determined that the wait is worth it, be sure to also request a copy of our soil submission form (available at no charge by fax, US Mail, or click here for a printable copy) and fill it out as completely as possible.
 This will enable us to get your results completed much faster and back into your hands with the best possible recommendations.

 Let us know you are organic.
 Be sure, if you are an organic gardener, that you point this out to us so we can take that into account when making recommendations.
 Our soil submission form has a box that should be checked if you want organic recommendations.
 We also work with many conventional gardeners who expect to use the normal commercial products available locally and we have no way of knowing you grow organically unless you tell us.

 Allow Sufficient Time for Analysis